 We've already shared this email example by Tom Raffield with you in one of our blog posts.
 But it's really cool and we'd like to highlight it once again.

-What is so good about this teaser email: Not only did this brand puzzled its recipients about where the Tom Raffield team was going, but it also utilized interactive elements to add even more intrigue to their email.
+What is so good about this teaser email: Not only did this brand puzzle its recipients about where the Tom Raffield team was going, but it also utilized interactive elements to add even more intrigue to their email.

-How can you build such email with Stripo
+How to build this email with Stripo

 - drag a three-column structure into your teaser email template;